-To describe the expectations and process for disclosing unanticipated adverse events to patients and families.
+To describe the expectations and process for disclosing unanticipated adverse events to patients and families in accordance with Leapfrog's 9 Standards for Never Events Management (National Quality Forum).

 III.
 SCOPE

 This policy applies to all Archbold Medical Center physicians, nurses and other healthcare providers involved with patient care.